MicrosoftDocs/cpp-docs.it-it/docs/standard-library/complex-functions.md

 ### <a name="parameters"></a>Parametri

-`complexNum` Numero complesso viene determinato il cui seno iperbolico.
+*complexNum* numero complesso di cui determinare il seno iperbolico.

 ### <a name="return-value"></a>Valore restituito